denzelrenner/LIFE4136-Group1-Rotation2/README.md

   5. Capture the screen using CMD+SHIFT+4 and adjusting the size to have the whole phylogenetic tree inside it.

+Based on the results from the allignment and a [paper detailing different bbox proteins](Crocco, C.D. and Botto, J.F., 2013.
+BBX proteins in green plants: insights into their evolution, structure, feature and functional diversification.
+Gene, 531(1), pp.44-52.), new domains were documented for the bbox proteins, and the positions for some of the interpro domains were altered.
+The exact residues are detailed in scripts mentioned below and as such will not be repeated in this statement.

 ### g10577

-Note: attributing This code explanation was written by Luke
+Note: attributing This code explanation was written by Luke, a group member

 1. Made a new fasta file of a multiple sequence alignment using the top BLASTp hits with the g10577_tetraploid_GATK_>0.75 amino acid sequence